konjoinfinity/hangman/README.md

 Additional features for the future:

--Letter guess entries using the keyboard
+..\*Letter guess entries using the keyboard

--Additional animations for different elements
+..\*Additional animations for different elements

--CSS theme/color switcher buttons
+..\*CSS theme/color switcher buttons

--Desktop/Tablet/Mobile sizing and constraints
+..\*Desktop/Tablet/Mobile sizing and constraints

--Reset button
+..\*Reset button

--Scoring
+..\*Scoring